KD0NKS/APRSViewJS/README.md

 APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.

 ###Contributors
-Are you a HAM, a developer, and interested in contributing?
-Please contact me.
-The more developers contributing, the faster we can add features and make this a viable APRS client.

 Special Thanks To:
 - David Alexander - KD0ULC
+- Craig Schley - KA0FSP
+- Joe Bennett - KA3NAM
 - Ross Martin

+###Contributing
+Are you a HAM, a developer, and interested in contributing?
+Please contact me at development@techpire.com.
+The more developers contributing, the faster we can add features and make this a viable APRS client.

+Have ideas or suggestions on how to improve APRSView-JS?
+Please go here https://github.com/KD0NKS/APRSViewJS/issues and mark them as an enhancement.

+Still nothing?
+You are always more than welcome to test

 ##Local Dev Setup